10UWP/Augmented-Reality-Hololens/README.md

 -    Support for gaze interactions.
 -    Support for voice controls.

+[HoloLensDX3M](https://github.com/dngoins/HoloLensDX3M) - HoloLens Direct X Models Mesh and Materials Toolkit is a Windows Runtime Component project which makes it easy to import Models inside DirectX and SharpDX projects for use inside of HoloLens, Holographic, and 3D based DirectX UWP applications.

+[HololensDXTutorials](https://github.com/dngoins/HololensDXTutorials) - Hololens DirectX Tutorials in C# and C++

 # Utils

 [Hololens_Share](https://github.com/lgs777/Hololens_Share) - Hololens Network Share

 # Demo Apps

+[Holo Tag Recognition](https://github.com/anderm/holo-tag-recognition) - An example on how you can identify specific tags in your environment with HoloLens.
+The code is based on the blog post: http://www.andrei-ermilov.net/virtual-reality/identifying-tags-in-3d-space-with-hololens/.
+Please note it does not work in the emulator, you will need a HoloLens device to deploy this solution.

+[Holo Assisted Training](https://github.com/anderm/holo-assisted-training) - A holographic assembly line training prototype based on Microsoft HoloLens.
+In this demo, you are instructed on how to assemble a few parts into an engine.
+Make sure you are fast and don’t make mistakes!
+You will receive a final score based on your performance.

 [Hololens_SpatialMapping](https://github.com/lgs777/Hololens_SpatialMapping)